Capos, Kapos and Nazi Murder Revisited

 In a rather romantic reaction, our perfectly healthy Capo now "felt it was then okay to die", the heavy load burdening her being for the same fifty years now lessened, the pressure valve finally released.
 [I realise I am quoting directly from my correspondent whose account, unfortunately, is only third hand.]

-We, the second and third generations, are unable to fully grasp the day-to-day events of the concentration camps, the pain of the treachery.
+We, the second and third generations, are unable to fully grasp the day-to-day events in the concentration camps, the pain of the treachery.
 We are unable to provide answers, even for ourselves.
-It is hard for us; our broad education and our western openness, our relationship with our parents, still here and already departed to their just reward, all have an effect on our relationship to the Holocaust.
+It is hard for us.
+Our broad education and our western openness, our relationship with our parents, still here and already departed to their just reward, all have an effect on our relationship to the Holocaust.

 I pray, very hard, that God never tests me with such a dilemma.
 And if He does, I beseech Him now for the strength to not lift a finger against a Jew, whatever the consequences of this action may be to my body.